JoBrunsSWO/weather_practice/README.md

 - Provide a Github/GitLab/etc. link that we can view and clone your work

 ## My Assumptions
+- I assume that the snippets provided in the sample repo are best practice enough for the project so I don't have to dive deeper into the possibilities of django and django rest framework (like mixins, generic class-based Views, hyperlinking...).
+- I assume that we only want to display weather data from the external API Endpoint, so we only deal with get requests here and don't want to provide options for post, put, or delete calls
+- I assume that we only want to display the weather of one place, so we don't need to alter the longitude and latitude values in the request.
+- I assume that there is no Authentication Functionality and no superuser needed, and we only want to display data to any unauthenticated user who accesses the site.
+- After adding django rest framework and refactoring the project to use it, I noticed that the folder structure differs slightly from the sample repo.
+I assume this is ok unless I stumble into issues.

 ## My Tasks & Explanations
 1. Initialized a git repo in the root folder